-Pie historian and chef Tom Bridge said: “Fred’s love for Holland’s Pies has been well documented and I’m sure he would have been delighted to see his trusty Land Rover feature in an exhibition about the company.
+Pie historian and chef Tom Bridge said: “Fred’s love for Holland’s Pies has been well documented and I’m sure he would have been delighted to see his trusty Land Rover feature in an exhibition

 “If you’re lucky enough to own this piece of North West history, or you know who does, get in touch.”

 Fred sold the iconic vehicle more than 20 years ago and his family is now unaware of its whereabouts, but the vehicle’s registration number ECW 656W is still registered with the DVLA.

 Fred’s wheels are not the only piece of Holland’s history to be considered hot property.

 To mark its 16 decades in the pie business, Holland’s has launched a nationwide search for pie-related historical items.